-2.5 Can I increase my tenant's rent?
+2.5 Can a landlord increase my rent?

 Yes, but only under certain conditions.
 Under the RTA, landlords can increase the rent once every 12 months, and you must give your tenant a 90-day written notice before the increase is effective.